-The Trustees have considered the most appropriate policy for investing funds and has found that investing surplus funds in various deposit accounts, fixed bonds and holding a portfolio of listed shares meets their requirements.
-They also consider the return received on the investments to be satisfactory.
+With the benefit of professional advice the Trustees have considered the most appropriate policy for investing funds.
+Currently surplus funds are held in various deposit accounts, collectives, and listed shares to meet their requirements.
+Investments are reviewed annually to ensure the return is satisfactory.